Dame Elizabeth Taylor Donates CareVan to NO/AIDS

 July 11, 2006

-Prior to Hurricane Katrina, more than 7,400 individuals with HIV were living in metro New Orleans.
+New Orleans -- Prior to Hurricane Katrina, more than 7,400 individuals with HIV were living in metro New Orleans.
 With a changed demographic landscape, the number today is undetermined: What is certain is that there is a great need for care.

 NO/AIDS Task Force is bringing healthcare services into the community with its 37-foot "CareVan," donated by Dame Elizabeth Taylor and Macy's department stores to help provide vital care to the HIV/AIDS community in the Gulf Coast following Hurricanes Katrina and Rita.
 NO/AIDS Task Force today was presented a check for $40,000 from Elizabeth Taylor and the Elizabeth Taylor AIDS Foundation.